 DAY 21: KAITERITERI - NELSON - BLENHEIM

 We were sad to say bye to Kaiteriteri as we drove to Nelson which took around an hour.
-To be honest, Nelson was a sleepy town with not much to do.
-We wandered round the Queens gardens and Suter art gallery, then grabbed a coffee and headed to Blenheim which was a further 1.5 hours drive.
+To be honest, Nelson was a sleepy town and we didn’t do very much, this guide explains more things to do in Nelson.
+We wandered round the Queens gardens and Suter art Gallery, then grabbed a coffee and headed to Blenheim which was a further 1.5 hours drive.

-However, we (and likely you) may be glad of a more chilled day as the end of our New Zealand South island road trip is so close, enjoy the last few hours of relaxation before the North Island tour begins!
+However, we (and likely you) may be glad of a more chilled day as the end of our South island road trip is so close, enjoy the last few hours of relaxation before the North Island itinerary begins!

 Campsite: Woodbourne Tavern – Woodbourne